std::async and future

 } else if (status == std::future_status::ready) {

-}So my advice is simple: if you truly need asynchronous execution, explicitly specify std::launch::async.
-The default policy looks flexible—"let the implementation choose for you," how elegant—but in real projects, this flexibility is almost entirely a trap.
-Scott Meyers also advises in Item 36 of Effective Modern C++: if you want to ensure a task is truly executed asynchronously, always explicitly pass std::launch::async.
-It would not be an exaggeration to tape this rule to the edge of your monitor.
+}So my suggestion is simple: if you truly need asynchronous execution, explicitly specify std::launch::async.
+The default policy looks flexible—"let the implementation choose for you," how elegant—but this flexibility is almost entirely pitfalls in actual projects.
+Scott Meyers also suggests in Item 36 of Effective Modern C++: if you want to ensure a task is truly executed asynchronously, always explicitly pass std::launch::async.
+It's worth sticking this rule on your monitor.

 Exception Propagation

-So far we have only dealt with scenarios involving normal return values, but in real-world engineering, tasks throwing exceptions is a common occurrence.
-A major advantage of std::async is that it automatically captures exceptions thrown within the task and propagates them to the caller via std::future—you do not need to manually design error codes or other error-passing mechanisms.
+So far, we've only dealt with scenarios involving normal return values, but in actual engineering, tasks throwing exceptions is common.
+A major advantage of std::async is that it automatically captures exceptions thrown within the task and propagates them to the caller via std::future—you don't need to manually design error codes or other error passing mechanisms.

-The mechanism works like this: if the task function throws an exception, the exception is caught and stored in the std::future's shared state; when you call get(), the stored exception is rethrown.
-This means you can use try-catch in the main thread to handle exceptions from child threads, which is no different from handling exceptions thrown by normal function calls.
+The mechanism works like this: if the task function throws an exception, the exception is caught and stored in the shared state of the std::future.
+When you call get(), the stored exception is rethrown.
+This means you can handle child thread exceptions in the main thread using try-catch, just like handling exceptions from normal function calls.

 #include <future>